politusanalytics/MRP-analysis-in-R/README.md

 The model will take two datasets (one user/individual level and one administrational population data) as inputs and extracts a list that includes prediction for each geographical unit, and a number that shows aggregate average.

 As a secondary model, we also share another MRP analysis without the context level factor, and with three weighting variables (age, gender, location), instead of four.
+It extracts a single list as an output, called "p", which presents predicted results for combinations of predictor variables' subcategories.
+The structure of output is shown in an excel file in the folder, named "output structure."

 Its formula:
 ```